prlakshm/maps/README.md

 Moshi: Moshi is a JSON library for Android and Java applications.
 In this code, Moshi is used in the BoundaryBoxHandler and GEOJsonHandler classes to parse and deserialize JSON data.
 It's employed to convert raw JSON content into Java objects, specifically FeatureCollection objects, which are used for further processing.

 Spark: Spark is a micro web framework for building web applications in Java.
-In this capstone, it's used for the back-end server, handling incoming HTTP requests and responses in the BoundaryBoxHandler class and the GEOJsonHandler class.
-Here, Spark is used to handle incoming HTTP requests, read data files, and respond with data or error messages.
+In this capstone, it's used for the back-end server, handling incoming HTTPS requests and responses in the BoundaryBoxHandler class and the GEOJsonHandler class.
+Here, Spark is used to handle incoming HTTPS requests, read data files, and respond with data or error messages.
 It enables the creation of API endpoints for data retrieval and manipulation.

 "mapbox-gl": This is a JavaScript library specifically for Mapbox that provides tools for rendering and interacting with maps on the client side.
 It allows for the customization and display of geospatial data, ie styles, layers and data sources for the map.